utoppo/flynt/Components/FeatureFrontendEditor/README.md

 # Feature: Frontend Editor

-Displays a button in the admin to open an frontend editor based thats holds the backed editor inside an iFrame.
+Displays a button in the adminbar at the frontend to toggle a frontend editor (the backed editor inside an iFrame).